ariary/wslight/README.md

 |env||
 |cd| -, ~|

-*flags must be separated with spaces to be parsed correctly*
+*flags must be separated with spaces to be correctly parsed correctly*

 If the command you want to launch is not available [see](#limitsimprovements)